 ELECTRA by Euripides, Beit Zvi Academy of Performing Arts.
 (Director)

 HOME FREE by Lanford Wilson, Beit Zvi Academy production.
 (Director)

 DON JUAN RETURNS FROM THE WAR by Von Horváth, Beit Zvi Academy of Performing Arts.
 (Director)

 CHOCOLATE – a multi artform play for children including puppet and human characters, about dealing with secrets of child abuse by Abeer Haddad & Ronit Chacham, Haifa International Children’s Theatre Festival.
+The Production won four awards.
 (Dramaturg & Director)